SpadesX/SpadesX/README.md

 Some scripts were just too much for it to handle and it would start lagging.
 And in FPS game thats not ideal.
 So we decided why not make it in C ?
 And thats what we did.
 That is what SpadesX is.
 Ace of Spades server fully written in C.

+TL;DR Ace of Spades server written in C (Currently in Beta)

 ## Why the SpadesX name ?
 Honestly we dont know.
 We just one day decided to brainstorm the name and decide on something that sounded cool